What is a directors' loan account used for?

 A directors’ loan is a frequently used method for a company director to provide funds to their company at the start-up stage, during challenging times, or during expansion.

-At the outset, a director may lend the company a sum of money, e.g., €10,000, to cover company formation Ireland costs and initial set-up fees and enable the company to start making sales.
+At the outset, a director may lend the company a sum of money, e.g., €10,000, to cover company formation costs and initial set-up fees and enable the company to start making sales.

 Once the company establishes and earns money, it can repay the director the entire loan without tax implications.